Semotilus atromaculatus: Reproduction

 Males increase reproductive success by migrating to a spawning area.
 The male then initiates building a spawning site to draw in females in the surrounding area.
 This most likely occurs in small pits with small pebbles to protect the area where eggs are laid.
 Once females enter, the male wraps around her pectoral fin and body, fertilization occurs, and the female leaves.
-Around 25-30 eggs are released each fertilization cycle.
+Around 25–30 eggs are released each fertilization cycle.
 Often, these reproductive cycles occur in communal nesting sites, where the male controls the territory and protects it from intruders.

-During the breeding season, males grow small, keratin-based bumps, called tubercles, on their head, which are used in ritualized combat.
+During the breeding season, males grow small, keratin-based bumps, called nuptial tubercles, on their head, which are used in ritualized combat.
 This hardly ever gets dangerous or destructive, but it is used to ward off intruding males on communal nesting sites.

 Predation and management

 The creek chub is often preyed on by species ranging from birds to fish, such as loons, kingfishers, brown trout, northern pike and smallmouth bass.
 Viruses infecting the creek chub have been documented to decrease this species' population.
-Additionally, the food of the creekchub is limited by other animals, such as trout and other chubs.
+Additionally, the food supply of the creek chub is limited by other animals, such as trout and other chubs.

 Managing creek chub has been recorded to work in small growing ponds.
 Providing the right conditions, with flowing water through the pond, gives the chub the necessary environment to survive.